Auguste Louis Albéric d'Arenberg

-Auguste Louis Albéric, Prince of Arenberg GCSI (15 September 1837 – 24 January 1924) was a French noble and monarchist politician, 2nd (French) Duke of Arenberg.
-He was noted for his great wealth and extensive properties throughout France, in particular at Menetou-Salon (Cher).
+Prince Auguste Louis Albéric d'Arenberg, 2nd Duke of Arenberg, (15 September 1837 – 24 January 1924) was a French nobleman and monarchist politician who served in the Chamber of Deputies.
+Upon the death of his father in 1877, he inherited the French noble title of duc d'Arenberg (Duke of Arenberg) and became the head of the French cadet branch of the House of Arenberg.
+He was noted for his great wealth and extensive properties throughout France, particularly at Menetou-Salon in the Cher department.

 Early life

-The Prince of Arenberg was born in Paris on 15 September 1837.
-He was the third son of Pierre d'Alcantara Charles Marie, duc d'Arenberg (1790–1877) and Alix Marie Charlotte de Talleyrand-Périgord (1808–1842).
-His father was made a peer of France in 1827 and became a naturalized French subject by order of King Charles X in 1828.
-Because both of his older brothers died prematurely, he inherited his father's title.
-His elder sister Marie Nicolette was married to Charles de Mérode, 10th Marquess of Westerloo.
-After his mother's death in 1842, his father remarried to Caroline Léopoldine Jeanne, Princess of Kaunitz-Rietberg-Questenberg, in 1860.
+Born in Paris on 15 September 1837, he was the third son of Prince Pierre d'Arenberg, 1st Duke of Arenberg (1790–1877) and his wife, Alix Marie Charlotte de Talleyrand-Périgord (1808–1842).
+His father had been made a duke and peer of France in 1827 and became a naturalized French subject by order of King Charles X in 1828.

+Since both of his elder brothers died prematurely, he inherited his father's ducal title.
+His sister Marie Nicolette was married to Charles de Merode, 10th Marquess of Westerlo.
+After his mother's death in 1842, his father remarried in 1860 to Caroline Léopoldine Jeanne, Princess of Kaunitz-Rietberg-Questenberg.

-His paternal grandfather was Louis Engelbert, 6th Duke of Arenberg and his uncle was Prosper Louis, 7th Duke of Arenberg.
+His paternal grandfather was Louis Engelbert, 6th Duke of Arenberg, and his uncle was Prosper Louis, 7th Duke of Arenberg.

 Career

 Arenberg served in the Chamber of Deputies from 1877 to 1881.
 He was elected as the official candidate of the MacMahon government, winning the poll due to the abstention of republican voters disenchanted with his predecessor.
 In the Chamber, he voted consistently with the monarchist Right and conservatives.
 He voted against the legalization of divorce.

-Returned to parliament as a monarchist candidate again in 1889, Arenberg continued his opposition to republican government.
+Returned to parliament as a monarchist candidate in 1889, Arenberg continued his opposition to republican government.
 After Rerum novarum and Pope Leo XIII's recognition of the Third Republic, however, Arenberg changed his rhetoric, campaigning in 1893 as a "liberal republican".
-In the Chamber, he concentrated on colonial issues, in particular those concerning Africa; among his projects were securing free navigation of the Niger River and delineating Anglo-French colonial boundaries.
+In the Chamber, he concentrated on colonial issues, in particular those concerning Africa.
+Among his projects were securing free navigation of the Niger River and delineating Anglo-French colonial boundaries.

-Defeated in the 1902 elections and failing to secure reelection again in 1906, Arenberg retired from politics, but remained active in public life.
-He was the first president of the procolonial Comité de l'Afrique française and remained active with the organization until his death.
+Defeated in the 1902 elections and failing to secure reelection in 1906, Arenberg retired from politics but remained active in public life.
+He was the first president of the pro-colonial Comité de l'Afrique française and remained active with the organization until his death.

-Later life

-A convinced Catholic himself, during 1895 he was one of the organizers of a failed attempt to build a mosque in Paris through private donations.
-From 1896 he was also president of the Compagnie universelle du canal maritime de Suez, and he was a member of the Institut de France (Académie des beaux-arts) from 1897.
+A convinced Catholic himself, he was one of the organizers in 1895 of a failed attempt to build a mosque in Paris through private donations.
+From 1896, he was also president of the Compagnie universelle du canal maritime de Suez, and he was a member of the Institut de France (Académie des Beaux-Arts) from 1897.

 Personal life

-On 18 June 1868, Arenberg was married to Jeanne Marie Louise de Greffulhe (1850–1891).
-She was a daughter of Count Louis-Charles Greffulhe and Félicité Pauline de La Rochefoucauld and sister of Henry Greffulhe (a personal friend of author Marcel Proust).
+On 18 June 1868, Arenberg married Jeanne Marie Louise Greffulhe (1850–1891).
+She was the elder daughter of Count Louis-Charles Greffulhe and Félicité-Pauline-Marie de La Rochefoucauld d'Estissac, and a sister of Henry Greffulhe (a personal friend of author Marcel Proust).

 They were the parents of four children: